|

 death, sixteen-year-old Coincoin vowed to restore her family to

 the grandeur it deserved.
 One day, her family would rule again.
+She kept her vow.
+Strong-willed,

 resourceful, and hauntingly beautiful, Coincoin had been trained